So, how are those summer vacation plans coming?

 Families see the money-saving and stress-reducing benefits of going on this type of vacation.

 If you can’t afford a trip this year, save up for next year.
 Although most trips within the United States are on the cheaper side, those wishing to go abroad may need more time to save, as the trips tend to range anywhere from $1,500 to $3,000 and up.

-Volunteer vacations do you and others a lot of good!
+This year, volunteer.
+It’ll do you and others, a lot of good!